GTRONICK/QBack/README.md

     D:\DocumentsToCopy\Folder,
     C:\Documents and settings\MyAppData\Game,

+  You can also drag and drop the folders into the sources text area.
+QBack will adapt the path adding the comma sign at the end.

   2. Click on the "target" button to choose the destination folder.
   3. If you want to inspect the target folder before copy, click on "Open target".